-Myoporum viscosum, the Sticky Boobialla, is a native of Victoria and South Australia.
+Myoporum viscosum, the Sticky Boobialla, is a medium shrub that will reach a height of 2 metres.

 Light pruning is appreciated.